emic/fmcsadmin/README.md

 - View and change the setting for sharing streaming URLs (for FileMaker Server 19.3.2 or later)
 - Cancel the currently running backup (for FileMaker Server 19.5.1 or later)
 - View and change the setting for parallel backup (for FileMaker Server 19.5.1 or later)
+- FileMaker Admin API PKI Authentication (for FileMaker Server 19.6.1 or later)

 Supported Servers
 -----